 - An applicant may submit only one AHA Postdoctoral Fellowship application per deadline. - An AHA Postdoctoral Fellowship awardee may hold only one AHA award at a time. - The awardee must resign the award if promoted to a staff or faculty position.
-However, an awardee with a faculty position remains eligible for this award if that awardee maintains clinical responsibilities under the supervision of an instructor.

-- An AHA Postdoctoral Fellowship awardee may not hold another AHA award concurrently.
-However, the awardee may apply for a subsequent AHA award during the last year of the project and must resign the AHA Postdoctoral Fellowship if another AHA award is activated. - The awardee may not hold a comparable award as a source of supplementation.
-An applicant who receives AHA funding, but has an ongoing training grant from another source, may defer the start of the AHA award up to six months to complete the existing fellowship.
-AHA does allow supplementation from other sources to meet the sponsoring institution's stipend and benefit levels. - The sponsor/co-sponsor may sponsor no more than two AHA-funded fellows (pre-doctoral and postdoctoral) concurrently.
+However, an awardee with a faculty position remains eligible for this award if that awardee maintains clinical responsibilities under the supervision of an instructor. - An AHA Postdoctoral Fellowship awardee may not hold another AHA award concurrently.
+However, the awardee may submit an application for a subsequent AHA award during the last year of the project, and must resign the AHA Postdoctoral Fellowship if another AHA award is activated. - An applicant who receives AHA funding, but has an ongoing training grant from another source, may defer the start of the AHA award up to six months to complete the existing fellowship.
+Prior AHA approval is required.
+AHA allows supplementation from other sources to meet the sponsoring institution's stipend and benefit levels. - The sponsor/co-sponsor may supervise no more than two AHA-funded Predoctoral Fellows and two AHA-funded Postdoctoral Fellows at the same time.
 Fellows who are part of an AHA Strategically Focused Research Network are excluded.